AnilSathi23/Design-Patterns/README.md

 ## Encapsulation

-Encapsulation is a fundamental concept of Object-Oriented Programming (OOP) in Java.
-It refers to the bundling of data (fields) and methods (functions) that operate on the data into a single unit, usually a class.
+Encapsulation refers to the bundling of data (fields) and methods (functions) that operate on the data into a single unit, usually a class.
 Encapsulation is also about restricting direct access to some of the object's components, which is achieved through access modifiers.

 ## Key Aspects of Encapsulation: